pakesson/tt_glitcher/docs/info.md

 When in the pulse active state, the `Pulse Out` (`uo[1]`) output is high.

+The trigger is activated when `Trigger In` (`ui[0]`) is high, not just on a rising edge.
+This means that if the trigger input is set to a constant high signal, the system will trigger immediately after being armed.

+Note that the trigger input is synchronized internally, so there is an initial delay of two clock cycles before starting the pulse sequence.
+The pulse sequence then has a minimum of one additional delay cycle before the pulse output goes high, giving a minimum time from trigger input to pulse output of 60-80 ns (three to four clock cycles), depending on the timing of the trigger, when configured with zero additional delay.

 ### Manual Trigger Over UART

 In the simplest use case, the host first configures the pulse parameters over UART and then sends the `t` command to start a sequence immediately.
 The glitcher waits for the configured delay, generates the requested number of pulses with the configured width and spacing, and then returns to the idle state.